BettercareHealth/bettercare/maternal-mental-health/test-1.md

 	-	Drinking or taking drugs because of problems at work
 	-	Having to take drugs because of high blood pressure
 	+	Being dependent on drinking or drugs to get through the day
-19. Which of the following statements are true?
+19. Which of the following statements is true?
 	-	Women with mental illnesses cannot get better
 	-	Very few pregnant women in South Africa have mental illnesses
 	-	Postnatal psychosis is the only mental illness women suffer from around childbirth
 	+	Mental illness in the mother can have a negative effect for the child
 20. What is co-morbid?
 	-	When both mother and baby die in childbirth
-	-	Two symptoms of the same disease are present
+	-	When two symptoms of the same disease are present
-	+	Two illnesses at the same time
+	+	When two illnesses occur at the same time
-	-	Either the mother or the baby are ill
+	-	When either the mother or the baby are ill